 JAMES MONROE’S HIGHLAND

 James Monroe was an important figure in American history with a long list of achievements, including crossing the Delaware River as a soldier during George Washington’s 1776 campaign against the British, negotiating the Louisiana Purchase, and becoming the American president from 1816-1820, during which he also negotiated the Missouri Compromise.
 Monroe was lifelong friends with Thomas Jefferson, whom he met in Richmond while studying law, and he decided to settle down near Jefferson outside of Charlottesville on his estate, Highland, which he purchased in 1793.
-He sold the property in 1825, but the estate was eventually purchased and renovated by his alma mater, the College of William & Mary, allowing for visitors to tour the former president’s home.
+He sold the property in 1825, but the estate was eventually purchased and renovated by his alma mater, William & Mary, allowing for visitors to tour the former president’s home.